 Tiled Map Editor

-A downloadable tool for Windows, Mac OS X, and Linux
+A downloadable tool for Windows, macOS, and Linux

-Tiled is a free software level editor.
-It supports editing tile layers in various projections (orthogonal, isometric, hexagonal) and also supports decorating the levels with freely positioned, rotated or scaled images or annotating them with objects of various shapes.
+Tiled supports editing tile maps in various projections (orthogonal, isometric, hexagonal) and also supports building levels with freely positioned, rotated or scaled images or annotating them with objects of various shapes.

 Click download now to get access to the following files: